Music Suggestions

 Liturgical Hints & Ideas

-During Ordinary Time in Year B we will highlight passages from the new General Instruction on the Roman Missal (GIRM) that pertain to music during the liturgy.
-The GIRM contains rubrics and instructions (some of them new) for the celebration of the Mass.
-The first section below is a direct quote from the English translation of the document.
+During Ordinary Time in Year B we will highlight passages from the 2010 General Instruction on the Roman Missal (GIRM) that pertain to music during the liturgy.
+The GIRM contains rubrics and instructions (some of them surprising) for the celebration of the Mass.
+The first section below is a direct quote from the document.
 The second section is a commentary on the passage.

 The Arrangement and Ornamentation of the Church for the Celebration of the Eucharist (GIRM #294, 312)